 - We made the adjustment to Instruction and Student Service categories, not Mission and O&M. The rationale is that the Education & Related Expenditures used in the analysis of relationship between spending and graduation rates is most closely aligned with the costs in those categories.
 Adjustments to Mission and O&M are TBD. - We plan to break out Core Instruction Costs by level and discipline.
 Each would get its proportional share of the benchmarking adjustment.
-The greater level of granularity will allow for program differentiation in building the Adequacy Targets. - The High-Performing Benchmark adjustment is a placeholder, awaiting additional data. - The Per Student Adjusted Base uses the 70% Grad Rate adjustment.
+The greater level of granularity will allow for program differentiation in building the Adequacy Targets. - The Per Student Adjusted Base uses the 70% Grad Rate adjustment.